 14 Apr Means to Receive: An Interview with Wind Dance’s Leslie Milbourne

 Leslie Milbourne is a soul-colleague from way back.
-She lives and works and has her being in Berkeley Springs, West Virginia, where I live, too.
-She’s my daughter’s mentor of many years as an educator at Wind Dance Farm and Earth Education Center, co-founded with her husband John Devine.
+She lives and works in Berkeley Springs, West Virginia, where I lived for many years.
+She’s an educator at Wind Dance Farm and Earth Education Center, co-founded with her husband John Devine.
 Wind Dance just inaugurated its first Kickstarter for a new building–an ambitious leap.
-A profound change in Leslie makes this leap possible: I share with you Leslie’s journey to becoming someone who could receive:
+A profound change in Leslie makes this leap possible: I share with you Leslie’s journey to becoming someone who has the means to receive:

 I’ve always been a giver.
 And to step into the role of a receiver, I had to think about things differently, put aside fear, and be receptive to receiving.
 I needed to step into that space in order to accomplish what we want to do here at Wind Dance, and that is continuing the development not only of our fundraiser for our building center but the overall essence of developing our programs and the entire physical space.